ppad-tech/secp256k1/README.md

   std dev              48.99 μs   (40.83 μs ..
 62.77 μs)
 ```

-Integer division modulo the elliptic curve group order, when benchmarked
+Due to the use of arbitrary-precision integers, integer division modulo
-on its own, does display persistent substantial timing differences on
+the elliptic curve group order does display persistent substantial
-the order of 2 nanoseconds when the inputs are dramatically different in
+timing differences on the order of 2 nanoseconds when the inputs differ
-size:
+dramatically in size (here 2 bits vs 255 bits):

 ```
   benchmarking remQ (remainder modulo _CURVE_Q)/remQ 2